google/page-alloc-bench/README.md

 To run on another system, use `make KDIR=$KERNEL_TREE`.
 If that kernel was built with clang add `LLVM=1`.
-In theory I think you should only have to have done `make modules prepare` in your kernel tree but in practice I've found you sometimes have to completely build the kernel for this to work (this issue might be unique to Google's kernel fork though).
+In theory I think you should only have to have done kperf/page_alloc_bench: Update metrics
+`make modules_prepare` in your kernel tree but in practice I've found you sometimes have to completely build the kernel for this to work (this issue might be unique to Google's kernel fork though).
 Cross-compilation for other arches isn't supported (I probably shouldn't have used Go...).

+This hasn't been tested extensively against a wide range of kernel versions.
+If you're in the future or you have a very old kernel, you might get build failures in the kernel module.
+In that case feel free to send a pull request adding `#if LINUX_VERSION_CODE > KERNEL_VERSION(6, 7, 0)` blocks.

 When you're using a full kernel tree via `KDIR` you can also build the `kmod/compile_commands.json` target to make clangd work on the kmod code.